ClaudiaStoicaconsourcive/ClaudiaStoicaconsourcive/README.md

 - 👋 Hi, my Name is Claudia Stoica and I am an HR & Recruiting Assistant at concourcive in Vienna
 - 👀 I’m interested in meeting new people and I am hoping to find talents for our IT projects
-- 🌱 I’m currently learning all the different types of IT roles and their specific technical terminologies
+- 🌱 I’m currently learning all the different types of IT roles and their specific technical terminologies in order to better understand the people that I am talking to 😊
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to broaden my horizon and create great connections
-- 📫 How to reach me ...
+- 📫 How to reach me: here on github

+i am lloking forward to meet you! 😃

 <!---
 ClaudiaStoicaconsourcive/ClaudiaStoicaconsourcive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.